Programmes

 Degrees available

 For information about the legal powers under which the University awards degrees (referred to by the term “accreditation” in some countries), please see the Status page below.
-Degrees are awarded from different jurisdictions depending on factors including the field of the degree and the preference of the student.
-Legal restrictions may affect the exact title of degrees that are awarded in different jurisdictions.

 >>Status